block-hczhai/block2-preview/docs/source/user/keywords.rst

     Optional.
 Followed by an integer and a letter as the unit (g or G).
 Stack memory for integers.
     Default is 10% of ``mem``.

+mem_ratio
+    Optional.
+Followed by a float number (0.0 ~ 1.0).
+The ratio of main stack memory.
+Default is 0.4.

+min\_mpo\_mem
+    Optional.
+Followed by auto, True, or False.
+If True, MPO building and simplification will cost much less memory.
+    But the computational cost will be higher due to IO cost.
+Default is auto, which is True if number of orbitals is >= 80.

 cached\_contraction
     Optional.
 Followed by an integer 0 or 1 (default).
 If 1, cached contraction is used for improving performance.